johnrm174/model-railway-signalling/README.md

            the train to proceed past the signal and onto the divergent route.
-For Colour light signals, examples of "Approach on Red" and "Approach on Yellow" are provided (for "Approach on yellow", the signals behind will show the correct flashing yellow aspects).For Semaphore signals, an example of using approach control for semi automating all the home signals within a block section is provided.
+For Colour light signals, examples of "Approach on Red" and "Approach on Yellow" are provided (for "Approach on yellow", the signals behind will show the correct flashing yellow aspects).
+For Semaphore signals, an example of using approach control for semi automating all the home signals within a block section is provided.

 'test_networking_1/2.py' - an example of how to network multiple signalling applications